aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-accounts.md

 web3.eth.accounts.wallet;
 ```

-Contains an in memory wallet with multiple accounts.
+Contains an in-memory wallet with multiple accounts.
 These accounts can be used when using `web3.eth.sendTransaction()`.

 <h3>Examples</h3>